essej/aoo/readme.rst

 content
 -------

-docu
- documentation, papers
+docu -- documentation, papers

-pd
- Pd library for OSC, first implementation for experiments
+pd -- Pd library for OSC, first implementation for experiments

 Changelog
 ---------

 - New project page on Feb.2014 - winfried ritsch
-- checked in in sourcforge
+- checked in in sourceforge repo (see above)

 About Document
 --------------